-This Super Page contains a growing list of our favorite Personal Finance Books!
+This Personal Finance Reviews Page contains a growing list of our favorite Personal Finance Books!

 Learning how to improve how you manage your household finances is a great goal for anyone.
 We’ve been budgeting our money since day one of our marriage and have accomplished some pretty amazing financial feats on a below average income.
 This is a list of many of our favorite and most informative household finance books.
 We hope they enrich your life and your bank account.

-The Millionaire Next Door – Thomas Stanley and William Danko
+The Millionaire Next Door By Thomas Stanley and William Danko

 We constantly encourage people to pick up a copy of The Millionaire Next Door.
 It’s a fabulous “must read” for everyone.
 Authors Thomas Stanley and William Danko produced this book as a result of a 20-year research study of people with net worths in excess 1 million dollars (excluding their homes).